Treasure Coast: Railroads

-The Florida East Coast Railway operates freight service along the coast throughout the region.
-FEC also operates a rail yard just south of downtown Fort Pierce.
+The Florida East Coast Railway (FEC) operates freight service along the coast throughout the region.
+It also operates a rail yard just south of downtown Fort Pierce.

 U.S. Sugar's South Central Florida Express, Inc. (SCXF) leases tracks between Pahokee and Fort Pierce from the FEC, known as the Lake Harbor Branch (K Branch).
 Along with trackage rights into FEC's Fort Pierce Yard, they also have a car haulage arrangement with FEC to Jacksonville to interchange with CSX and Norfolk Southern.

 Up until 1963, long-distance passenger trains operated along the route.
 Among the most notable passenger trains were (main sponsors and destinations) the East Coast Champion (Atlantic Coast Line, New York City); City of Miami (Illinois Central, Chicago); Dixie Flyer (Louisville & Nashville, Chicago); Florida Special (winter season only; Florida East Coast Railway, New York City); Havana Special (Florida East Coast Railway, New York City); South Wind (Louisville & Nashville, Chicago).
 The Southern Railway's Royal Palm from Cincinnati ended its service south of Jacksonville, along the Florida East Coast by 1958.

-Amtrak and the Florida Department of Transportation have been discussing returning passenger service to the coast.
-In 2018, Brightline, a higher speed train line that will ultimately run between Miami and Orlando, announced that it was looking for sites for a new station between Fort Pierce and Miami.
-As of November 2019, Stuart is the frontrunner to receive the Brightline station.
+Amtrak and the Florida Department of Transportation had been discussing returning passenger service to the coast.
+In 2023, Brightline, an inter-city rail route that currently runs between Miami and Orlando, announced that it was looking for sites for a new station on the Treasure Coast.
+On March 4, 2024, Brightline officially announced that an infill station on the Treasure Coast would be built in Stuart, with service now projected to begin by 2028.